zhuocai/local_coq_democratic/note.md

 Note that the proof of consensus (CertProof, a list of certify messages by committee) is not included in the computation of hash.
 Reason: different nodes might receive different set of certify messages and proceed.
 If they include the set of certify messages in the computation of hash, then they the same block content might have multiple different hash values, making it hard to refer by hash values in the future.

 #### State
+States: the blockchain system is a state machine system.
+Every node maintains its local states, and reaches consensus on the block contents.

+Committee members are determined by previous blocks, are part of the blockchain state, might be different for different nodes.
+Proving that they are the same for every node is a result of proving that they confirm the same block in every slot.

 State machine rules:

 keep record of the following:
 - current slot.
 - confirmed blocks. (once confirmed, never reverted. )

 From the above framework, we can define a variable, that is the committee of each slot, in the eye of a node.

 Define a full mapping: node->slot->FullBlockType? (does not assume that every block derived from teh mapping, is a valid block. )